miscreant/meta/README.md

 | :broken_heart:    | Bad       |

 † Work is underway in the IRTF CFRG to provide an informational RFC for AES-GCM-SIV.
-  For more information, see [draft-irtf-cfrg-gcmsiv][AES-GCM-SIV].
+  For more information, see [draft-irtf-cfrg-gcmsiv].
-  When standardization work around [AES-GCM-SIV] is complete, it will be [considered for inclusion in this library](https://github.com/miscreant/miscreant/issues/60).
+  When standardization work around **AES-GCM-SIV** is complete, it will be [considered for inclusion in this library](https://github.com/miscreant/miscreant/issues/60).

 [Misuse Resistance]: https://www.lvh.io/posts/nonce-misuse-resistance-101.html